I-League (Indonesia): 2011–2013: Dualism

 Changes in the share composition caused internal conflict within PSSI.
 There were two rival claimants, Djohar Arifin Husin and La Nyalla Mattalitti.
 Djohar won the elections and became the chairman.
 He chose a new league operator, PT Liga Prima Indonesia Sportindo (LPIS).
 LPIS then proceeded to organise a new league, the Indonesia Premier League or Liga Primer Indonesia (2011–12) and two seasons which went unfinished (2011 and 2013).
 At the same time, other clubs which didn't take part in the IPL decided to hold a rival competition.
 Under the auspices of La Nyalla Mattalitti's Komite Penyelamat Sepakbola Indonesia (KPSI), they chose PT LI to be the operator for the Indonesia Super League for two seasons (2011–12 and 2013).

 2014–2016

 The dualism ended in 2014.
 PT LI became the true league operator and both IPL and ISL were merged into a unified league for the 2014 season.
-However, the competition in 2015 was paused due to threats of sanctions from Badan Olahraga Profesional Indonesia (BOPI) and the Ministry of Youth and Sports, because Arema and Bhayangkara F.C., didn't get BOPI recommendations.
+However, the competition in 2015 was paused due to threats of sanctions from Badan Olahraga Profesional Indonesia (BOPI) and the Ministry of Youth and Sports, because Arema Cronus and Persebaya ISL didn't get BOPI recommendations.
 FIFA threatened to ban Indonesian football altogether.
 The sanctions lasted for a year and were lifted in May 2016.
 PT LI was closed in the same year.